-1. Direct Service - Legal Advocacy and Trauma-Informed Services: RMCLC provides legal representation related to crisis response; caregiver advocacy for kinship and non-kinship caregivers in gaining legal rights to care for children in their charge; legal representation for children involved in domestic violence civil protective order cases brought before Denver County Court; education advocacy for students needing access to special education services; and civil legal services for older youth experiencing homelessness and who cannot transition to adulthood because of a lack of enduring relationships, diminished opportunities for life skills training and education, and legal obstacles often traced back to simply being homeless.
-RMCLC also provides differentiated services responsive to social determinants of health such as Safe Babies Court Team model (SBCT), trauma-informed yoga, and trainings for child-serving professionals.
+1. Direct Service - Legal Advocacy and Trauma-Informed Services: RMCLC provides legal representation related to crisis response; caregiver advocacy for kinship and non-kinship caregivers in gaining legal rights to care for children in their charge; legal representation for children involved in domestic violence civil protective order cases brought before Denver County Court; education advocacy for students needing access to appropriate education services; and civil legal services for older youth experiencing homelessness and who cannot transition to adulthood because of a lack of enduring relationships, diminished opportunities for life skills training and education, and legal obstacles often traced back to simply being homeless.
+RMCLC also provides differentiated services responsive to social determinants of health such as Safe Babies Court Team model (SBCT) and trainings for child-serving professionals.